Author: Jim Tiller

 Tom Neff, associate vice president (AVP) from Colorado, sent this report on the District IX Fun-Fly held in the fall of 2013.

-“The turnout for this fun-fly has not been the best over the years and this year was no exception.
-At this event six pilots competed, four from Arvada and two from Airpark Elite.
-Two other pilots from other clubs came, but decided not to fly.
-Judging and food preparation was graciously provide by Jim Manley and his assistant, and multiple others from Arvada that helped run a successful event.
+Turnout for this fun-fly has not been the best over the years, and this year was no exception.
+Six pilots competed: four from Arvada and two from Airpark Elite.
+Two other pilots from other clubs came but decided not to fly.
+Judging and food preparation were graciously provided by Jim Manley and his assistant, with multiple others from Arvada helping run a successful event.
 A huge thank-you goes out to them for their assistance and support.